resolvetosavelives/benchmarks/config/terraform/README.md

 1Password "Vital Strategies" vault if you don't have the .env file.

     source .env

-In this example, we switch from WHO Azure to Cloud City Azure for testing:
-The .env.cloudcity file is in the Cloud City Benchmark 1Password Vault.

-    source .env.cloudcity
-    az account set --subscription $ARM_SUBSCRIPTION_ID

 Run the terraform plan.
 Make sure it doesn't try to destroy everything.